curl/everything-curl/usingcurl-returns.md

  18. Partial file.
 Only a part of the file was transferred.

- 19. FTP couldn't download/access the given file, the RETR (or similar) command failed.
+ 19. FTP couldn't download/access the given file.
+The RETR (or similar) command failed.

  20. **Not used**

  21. FTP quote error.
-A quote command returned error from the server.
+A quote command returned an error from the server.

  22. HTTP page not retrieved.
 The requested url was not found or returned another error with the HTTP error code being 400 or above.
 This return